sez11a/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/rest-builder/producing-apis-with-rest-builder.md

 ## Create Your Own APIs with REST Builder

 Now that you understand how REST Builder works, you can use it to create APIs for your own applications.
-See the tutorial on [Implementing a New API with REST Builder](./implementing-a-new-api-with-rest-builder.md) to walk through this process with an example.
+See [Implementing a New API with REST Builder](./implementing-a-new-api-with-rest-builder.md) to walk through this process with an example.